Chris Paul Getting Traded To Bucks, Lakers, Knicks, 76ers Or Heat?

 Obviously him commanding $41.4 million in 2020-21 and $44.2 million in 2021-22 is less than ideal, but that is the price championship teams will need to pay to be in serious contention.

-Thunder GM Sam Presti fired the opening salvo in the Thunder’s inevitable rebuild this week when Donovan was pushed out the door.
+Thunder GM Sam Presti fired the opening salvo in the Thunder’s inevitable rebuild when Donovan was pushed out the door.
 Now the clock is running on a true fresh start, and that cannot happen with Paul still on the roster.

 A big trade for the 35-year-old is brewing.
 At this point it is a matter of when, not if.